researchstudio-sat/webofneeds/README.md

 # webofneeds

+Finding and cooperating with people.
+Protocol, not platform.
+Decentralized.
+Linked Data.
+Open Source.

 [![Join the chat at https://gitter.im/researchstudio-sat/webofneeds](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/researchstudio-sat/webofneeds?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This software is for people who need something, have something to offer, want to discuss something etc. - in short: who wish to connect with others for some reason.